theasp/awesome-config/README.txt

   Crappy reads a configuration file to configure Awesome 3.4.x or 3.5.x.
   Specifically tested on 3.4.11 and 3.5.5+.
 The goal of this is to be able to move between multiple versions of Awesome and maintain the same basic configuration in a relatively easy to edit file.
-JSON was chosen to allow for tools to be written in languages other than Lua to modify the configuration.

 1.1 Installation from Git